For most people, winter is an inevitable season that we all need to deal with.

 However, they are very cold-hardy and also quite docile.
 An easy going chicken breed, the Australorp does well in both heat and cold and gets along quite well with children.

-The Wyandotte is another heritage chicken breed that was first showcased in the late 1870s.
+The Wyandotte chicken is another heritage chicken breed that was first showcased in the late 1870s.

 This bird was one of the original dual purposes breeds, with hens laying up to 200 eggs each year.